WHY VISIT ARMENIA

 - Festival of national costumes: This colorful festival will acquaint you with the national costumes of 15 areas of the Great Hayk (part of Armenia before the separation).
-Interesting program with dances, songs, and puppet shows will be organized for guests, and everyone will be able to purchase various works of Armenian masters of applied art.
-By visiting this festival, you will plunge into a colorful traditional atmosphere, meet interesting customs and get a feeling for the Armenian hospitality.
+An interesting program with dances, songs, and puppet shows will be organized for guests, and everyone will be able to purchase various works of Armenian masters of applied art.
+By visiting this festival, you will plunge into a colorful traditional atmosphere, meet interesting customs, and get a feeling for the Armenian hospitality.

-- Festival of sheep shearing (May): annual festival for live show lovers.
-The key of the program is a competition of sheep shearing, in which all the inhabitants of Alidzor village take part.
-The most interesting is the fact that the shearing is done with old scissors. Аfter the shearing, the wool is immediately transferred to skilled women who at an amazing speed make thread for carpet weaving.
-The guests of the festivals will be able to taste various national sweets, purchase souvenirs and have a good time.
+- Festival of sheep shearing (May): an annual festival for live show lovers.
+The key to the program is a competition of sheep shearing, in which all the inhabitants of Alidzor village take part.
+The most interesting is the fact that the shearing is done with old scissors. Аfter the shearing, the wool is immediately transferred to skilled women who at an amazing speed make a thread for carpet weaving.
+The guests of the festivals will be able to taste various national sweets, purchase souvenirs, and have a good time.